 The BBT team has been working diligently with artists and their representatives to evaluate possible postponed or rescheduled shows.

-Flatland Cavalry has been postponed.
-Rescheduled dates will be available soon.
-All current tickets will be valid for the rescheduled performance dates.
-If you are unable to attend the new concert dates or have any questions regarding your tickets, please contact firstname.lastname@example.org with the concert name and ticket confirmation number if available.
+All current tickets are valid for the rescheduled performance dates.
+If you are unable to attend the new concert dates or have any questions regarding your tickets, please contact email@example.com.

-I am processing refunds as fast as humanly possible.
-Keep in mind that we have a ton of requests rolling in, all at once.
-Please only email email@example.com with refund requests at this time.
-Include as much relevant info as possible.
+Please only email firstname.lastname@example.org with refund requests at this time.
+Be sure to include as much relevant info as possible.
 Thank You!

 About Flatland Cavalry